radumarias/rencfs/README.md

 - Please note that this project doesn't try to reinvent the wheel or be better than already proven implementations
 - This project doesn't want to be a replacement in any way for already proven file encryption solutions.
-If you really want close to bulletproof solutions, then maybe this is not the ideal one for you.
+If you really want to be close to bulletproof solutions, then maybe this is not the ideal one for you.
 But is trying to offer a simple use of an encryption solution that should be used, taking into consideration all the security concerns from above
-- It started as a learning project of Rust programming language, and I feel like keep building more on it
+- It started as a learning project of Rust programming language, and I feel like I keep building more on it
 - It's a fairly simple and standard implementation that tries to respect all security standards and correctly use secure and robust primitives so that it can be extended from this.
 Indeed, it doesn't have the maturity yet to "fight" other well-known implementations.